ermiasgelaye/sql-challenge/README.md

  ```

-3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+3. The code list the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
 ```employee number, last name, first name.
 SELECT departments.dept_no, departments.dept_name, dept_manager.emp_no, employees.last_name, employees.first_name
 FROM departments